 SolarEdge: Now leads the North American market for inverter sales.
 Their products have proven very reliable and now come standard with HESOLAR Installations.

 Micro inverters are placed under the solar panels or come built-in to the frame (AC Solar Panels).
-These units have many similar benefits of DC optimizers but have an increased failure rate due to the heat generated during the inversion process.
-We believe that it is the harsh Austin Texas heat that causes these failure rates as we have heard success stories from contractors in Colder Environments.
+These units have many similar benefits of DC optimizers with the added benefit of not having a single point of failure at the inverter.